“Slow down and let those dogs work and you will find more birds.”

 “That bird is moving” shouts Lippert.
 “Move, MOVE!” he hollers in his best coaching voice.
 The former physical education teacher is now excitedly barking directions in a voice that commands attention from both high school students and seasoned hunters.
 We race to comply, knowing Lippert has chased thousands of wild pheasant across the great plains.

-What unfolds next is a fast moving, heart pounding stop and start chase across a quarter mail of wind-swept prairie.
+What unfolds next is a fast moving, heart pounding stop and start chase across a quarter mile of wind-swept prairie.
 The pheasant is moving fast and the dogs take turns tracking the bird and going on point.
 As soon as one dog goes on point, the other dogs honor the point.
 As Lippert directs us to move forward, the lead dog on point remains frozen while the dogs behind are released to hunt or flush the bird.
 In our case, this particular bird is much more interested in running than flushing.
 The trailing dogs then work ahead of the dog on point and soon one of the dogs in front goes on point next, so the dog that was on point is released to move forward.
-This leapfrogging point is what Lippert calls a “rolling point” and he tells us is common with fast moving birds.
+This leapfrogging point is what Lippert calls a “rolling point” and he tells us it is common with fast moving birds.

 Things are hectic as our group races through the knee-high grass, dogs running back and forth with tails wagging, alternately going on point or being released to “hunt the bird.”
 After 15 minutes of almost flat out running, a lone bird finally explodes from a patch of tall grass.
 Five guns swing in unison.
 Fielder yells “HEN!”
 Guns drop, but our hearts still race from the long chase.